BradleyCulley/bradleyculley.github.io/_posts/2024-broken-11-31-the-mirror.md

 Clear, direct, and, now that she thought of it, usually something she already knew, but had just lost track of.

-A couple minutes later the sun moved upwards in the sky, and the beam ceased shing through the lens in the wall.

-She rose from the chair and walked out to the back garden where the mirror stood, lost in thought about the question she'd asked, and its incongruously simple answer.

-She went up to the mirror, something she'd never done before, looking up at it on its stand.

-She'd never really looked closely at it before.

-That day through, she moved her eyes all around it, soaking in the details of its design.

-The silver reflective portion had a dull gray to it.
-The intricacies of the frame looked like the burls on an oak tree.

-As the sun moved up in the sky and so downward in the mirror, she noticed something - now better illuminated - near the bottom edge of the reflective portion of the mirror.

-It was writing, etched in plain but neat silver print.

-She waited a few minutes to let the sun finish its trip past the bottom edge of the mirror's frame, so she could make out the words of the writing, the peered closer at them.

-She read it out loud to herself, under her breath.

-It was a quote she's seen somewhere, but couldn't remember where.
-"The closer you get to the truth, the simpler it becomes".